marco-souza/marco.deno.dev/posts/migrate-to-solid-start.md

 ---
 title: Migrating from SolidJS to Solid-Start
-summary: Hi there 👋, this is the second post of my blog made with SolidJS, TailwindCSS and Github Actions.
+description: This is the second post of my blog made with SolidJS, TailwindCSS and Github Actions.
 It explains how did I migrated the original blog to solid-start
 author: Marco Antonio
 email: marco@tremtec.com
 author_url: https://marco.tremtec.com